TEXAS LYCEUM FELLOWSHIP

 Nicole Roy

 Nicole is a first-year graduate student pursuing a Master’s in Public Affairs.
 She holds dual degrees in Chemistry and Plan II Honors from the University of Texas at Austin.
 Nicole’s interest in AI was sparked through an interdisciplinary research project with NASA, where she collaborated with astrobiologists to develop methods for detecting signs of life on extraterrestrial terrain.
 She created a machine-learning algorithm to classify substances as abiotic or biotic using molecular fingerprinting.
 Originally from southern Louisiana, Nicole loves cooking and savoring Cajun and Creole dishes.
+You can find Nicole's presentation here

 Joe Eduard Rucker